 A simple call or letter explaining your situation can result in reduced payments, deferred due dates, or waived late fees.
 The key is reaching out proactively, not after you’ve already missed payments.

 Lumeway’s Hardship Letter to Creditor gives you a starting point for that conversation — a step-by-step worksheet to organize what you need to say.
-Part of the Job Loss & Income Crisis bundle.
+Available at lumeway.co/templates.

 Set a Weekly Check-In